rsamec/react-designer-core/README.md

 +   data binding refactoring
     +   support for binding to remote stores (consider falcor)
     +   data watchers - if some data changes, it changes on the other site
-+   support for more positioning schemas - flex, grid, ...
-+   better support for PDF
-    +   better support html fragments -> to pdf (using html parser) - consider using pdfmake

 ### License